AlexBishopCode/BeerLine-Buddy/README.md

 Each step divider contains a checkbox which can be marked as selected, and upon clicking the checkbox it then enables the next checkbox to be clickable, thus giving the steps of the tutorial a sequential flow which allows the user to easily understand the order in which the tasks are required to be carried out.

-A functions named checkboxClick has been created which handles the checkbox clicks.
+A function named checkboxClick has been created which handles the checkbox clicks.
 When a checkbox is clicked, it checks the checkbox, marks it as selected, and activates the next checkbox on the list.

-The click listeners associated with the checkboxes ensure that when the function is called which handles the check/uncheck logic the stylings of the checkbox animate and the checkbox becomes visually 'checked'.
+The click listeners associated with the checkboxes ensure that when the function is called the code handles the check/uncheck logic and the stylings of the checkbox animate and the checkbox becomes visually 'checked'.

-When the last checkbox is reached and checked, a hidden div is shown and another the page scrolls to the bottom.
+When the last checkbox is reached and checked, a hidden div is shown and the page scrolls to the bottom ensuring that the user now knows the line is clean.

 <hr>